British spider guide: how to identify common species, where to see and why spiders come into the house in autumn and winter

-Here is our expert guide to British spiders, including how to identify different species and where to find (or avoid!) them.
+Here is our expert guide to some of the larger British spiders, including how to identify different species and where to find (or avoid!) them.

 Garden or diadem Spider Araneus diadematus

 Named for the diadem on its back (a pale circle and four radiating gleams), this has many colour forms including brown, yellow-green and orange.
-It spins spiral webs along hedges and between tall stems.
+It spins spiral webs along hedges and between tall stems and sits in the centre waiting for prey to become entrapped.
+Body length up to 18mm.

 Four spot orb-weaver Araneus quadratus